MartinSenne/WasteAnHourHavingFun/README.md

 * The current implementation runs and
   * supports different play-modes (computer vs. computer, human vs. computer, human vs. human),
   * obeys the rules of paper-scissors stone and
-  * does not allow for a "draw" match, so a match is continued as long as `n` round that are not "draw" have been played.
+  * does not allow for a "draw" match, such that a match is continued as long as `n` rounds, none of themn "draw", have been played.

 ### Extensibility